aakashsinghgit/ML-Engineering-Projects/Projects/P2_HealthInsurance_Price/readme.md

 To -do : Create a flwochart for logic flow for each modules - each module has classs and has method, parameters are udated and returned then passed to new module.

 Step 4: Flask app
-Create the predict pipeline - uses teh mdoel file and serve it to flask web app Get form data from flask app and serve the prediction
+Create the predict pipeline - uses the model file and serve it to flask web app Get form data from flask app and serve the prediction
 To-do: Enhance the front end.